AlgoMaster Logo

 Code

-The brute force generates n! permutations, which is astronomical for even modest string lengths.
-But every permutation of a string has the exact same character frequencies, so all that computation is redundant.
-What if we skipped permutation generation entirely and just compared character frequencies directly?
+The brute force generates n! permutations, which is too many for even modest string lengths, and every one of them has identical character frequencies.
+The next approach skips permutation generation and compares character frequencies directly.

 Approach 2: Sliding Window with Frequency Comparison